Nancy Rue

-Nancy Rue (born 1951) is an American Christian novelist, writing for tweens and adults.
+Nancy N. Rue (born July 27, 1951) is an American Christian novelist, writing for tweens and adults.
 She is known for the Lily Series of novels featuring 12-year-old Lily Robbins.
 She is also known for the Sophie series.

 Background

 Nancy N. Rue was born on July 27, 1951, in Riverside, New Jersey as the third child in her family.
 When she was four her family moved to Jacksonville, Florida, where she was raised, and later attended Stetson University, the College of William and Mary, and the University of Nevada.
 She has stated that one of the reasons she started writing novels for tween girls is to help both the girls and their mothers more easily discuss body and social issues, citing difficulty talking to her own mother about sex and other issues.

-Family

-Rue currently lives in Tennessee with her husband, Jim Rue.
-They have raised a daughter of their own.

-Teaching and Writing
+Career

 In 1973 at age 22, after getting her degree in English and her teacher's certificate, Rue began teaching English at Booker T. Washington High School.
 She taught for a few years there and became a writer, sending many stories for teens to several different magazines.

 Later Rue met with a writer she knew and wrote a nonfiction book for kids.
 This was her first published book.
 She kept pursuing her dream of writing and soon became a well-known author for the Lily series, and many more Christian novels.